VinayakG311/TankStarsProject/README.md

 - The Player can resume the paused game.
 - The Player can save the game and open it anytime by pressing continue on the Main Menu and selecting the state the Player would want to cintinue from.
 - The Player can exit to the Main Menu.

+## Game Over

+- The Game is over when the health bar of one of the Tanks reaches 0
+- The Player can exit to the Main Menu, or start a New Game